jargonzhou/learning-frontend-stack/tools/tools.md

 * [Modern Javascript Development Environment](https://dev.to/tech_nikkhil/modern-javascript-development-environment-nik): 2021-06
 * [Setting Up Your Development Environment for React: A Comprehensive Guide](https://medium.com/@trilogicalshelp/setting-up-your-development-environment-for-react-a-comprehensive-guide-903293512fab): 2023-10

 # Environment
 * [Deno](./Deno/Deno.md): Deno is a JavaScript, TypeScript, and WebAssembly runtime with secure defaults and a great developer experience.
-* [jsdom](https://github.com/jsdom/jsdom): jsdom is a pure-JavaScript implementation of many web standards, notably the WHATWG DOM and HTML Standards, for use with Node.js.
+* [jsdom](https://github.com/jsdom/jsdom): jsdom is a pure-JavaScript implementation of many web standards, notably the WHATWG DOM and HTML Standards, **for use with Node.js**.
 In general, the goal of the project is to emulate enough of a subset of a web browser to be useful for testing and scraping real-world web applications.
 * [nvm](./nvm/nvm.md): Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions.

 # Package, Project